wabiverse/icu/README.md

 </div>

-##### To use zlib in swift, add zlib as a package dependency in your project's Package.swift file.
+##### To use icu in swift, add icu as a package dependency in your project's Package.swift file.
 ```swift
 dependencies: [
   .package(url: "https://github.com/wabiverse/icu.git", from: "76.1.0"),